Morwenn/vergesort/readme.md

 it easier to analyze and maintain the algorithm.
 For those who only wish to use it, it the file `vergesort.h` at the root of the directory is a self-contained version of the algorithm, in a single header file, that you can just take, put wherever you want to, and use as is.

+Everything should work with even C++03.
+If you want a more modern version of vergesort, with full projections and proxy iterators support, there is one living in my [cpp-sort][3] project, along with several other interesting sorting algorithms.

 ### The algorithm